HHSong/Best-Java-Backend-Practices/Readme.md

 Along my journey as a backend developer, I realize I am not writing codes for just myself, but also people that I am working with.
 Clean codes and sophisticated designs are so much like art pieces that it takes time to learn to see the value.
 Therefore, I decided to explan each and every good practices of server-side programming.

 ---
+Disclaimer:
+This is more of a self-examing blogging of what I know in this area than being educational.
+That being said, I'm still trying to make it fun and informative.
+Also, feel free to correct me.

 ### Topics Covered